Sheron Yang

 Research on ANN Filtered Vector Search

-I Collaborated with colleague at MITCSAIL and developed a scalable filtered ANN system that integrates graph-based indices and IVF structures to efficiently handle up to 100 million vectors and over 200,000 labels.
+Me and my colleague at MITCSAIL and developed a scalable filtered ANN system that integrates graph-based indices and IVF structures to efficiently handle up to 100 million vectors and over 200,000 labels.
 Our system achieves 5× faster query speeds at 90% recall compared to ParlayIVF2 on SIFT100M and YFCC10M benchmarks, outperforming Filtered DiskANN, NHQ, and UNG.
 We optimized the C++ backend using SIMD filtering, cache-aware prefetching, flattened memory layouts, and bitset label masks, achieving near-linear scalability across 32 threads with dynamic scheduling and query reordering.
 I am currently leading independent research on memory-efficient vector quantization, integrating advanced algorithms like SymphonyQG and HNSW-Flash to further improve graph-based ANN performance.